NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Adventure-Specific Actions/Divine Retribution.md

 * * *

 **Effect** Drawing upon divine fury, you single out a target that damaged you or an ally within the past round and fill your relic with divine vengeance against them.
 Make a Strike against that foe, dealing an additional damage die on a hit.
-If the target is evil, it is also [[Conditions/Enfeebled|Enfeebled 1]] until the start of your next turn on a hit (or [[Conditions/Enfeebled|Enfeebled 2]] on a critical hit).
+If the target is evil, it is also [[Enfeebled|Enfeebled 1]] until the start of your next turn on a hit (or [[Enfeebled|Enfeebled 2]] on a critical hit).

 *Source: Pathfinder Gamemastery Guide*
 *OGL*